pretix/pretix-docs/docs/topics/vouchers.md

 You can save your invited guests one step by including the placeholder {voucher_url_list} in the "Message" text.
 Enter the mail addresses into the "Recipients" field.
 The software will display an error message if the number of recipients and generated vouchers do not match up.

+### Reserving tickets for a certain group

+This subsection explains how to use vouchers to reserve tickets from a quota in order to ensure that a certain group of people gains access to an event, for example, guests invited to a concert by the performing artists.
+There are two ways to do this: either reserving a certain amount of tickets from a quota, or allowing voucher holders to bypass the quota.
+Navigate to [Your Event] → "Vouchers", click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button and generate one voucher for every member of the group in question.

 ## Troubleshooting